matomo-org/developer-documentation/docs/3.x/generated/Piwik/Settings/Plugin/SystemSetting.md

 Describes a system wide setting.

-Only the Super User can change this type of setting by d efault and the value of this setting will affect all users.
+Only the Super User can change this type of setting by default and the value of this setting will affect all users.

 See [Setting](/api-reference/Piwik/Settings/Setting).